erenmuammer/YoutubeFetcha/README.md

 # YoutubeFetcha

-A Streamlit web application that allows you to export video data as .xlsx file from YouTube channels.
+A Streamlit web application that allows you to export video data from YouTube channels.
 You can fetch either the latest 200 videos or the top 200 most popular videos from any YouTube channel.

 ## Features